yearico

 is remote, no provision or disclosure is made.

-14.4 Contingent assets, if any, are not recognised/disclosed in the financial statements since this may result in the
+14.4 Contingent assets, if any, are not recognized/ disclosed in the financial statements since this may result in the

-recognition of income that may never be realised.
+recognition of income that may never be realized.

 14.5 In cases where the available information indicates that the loss on the contingency is reasonably possible but the